2Toucans-com/drupal-cms-lagoon-start/README.md

 ## Overview

 This is an example project demonstrating how to set up a Drupal CMS based environment on Lagoon.

+When running on a Lagoon instance, the first time that the project starts up, it will attempt to install Drupal-CMS - see the `.lagoon.yml` file for how this is achieved using a post rollout task.

-The `scaffold.sh` script plays a key role in setting up the project, ensuring necessary dependencies and configurations are applied when running locally versus within Lagoon.
+The `./.lagoon/scripts/scaffold.sh` script plays a key role in setting up the project, ensuring necessary dependencies and configurations are applied when running locally versus within Lagoon.
+See the file and the Dockerfile to see how this is achieved.

 ## Local Development

-### Using the Project Browser (Only Usable When Running Locally)

-The Project Browser can be used to install modules through the UI when running locally.
-To do so:

-1. Visit `/admin/modules/browse/drupalorg_jsonapi`.
-2. Install a module using the UI.
-3. This will update the `composer.json` and `composer.lock` files.
-4. Commit these changes to the repository and push them up.
-5. The module will still need to be enabled on the live site, but the composer packages will have been updated correctly.

 ### How to Run Locally